 Skilled nursing facilities are sometimes called post-acute rehabilitation centers, but the rules for a stay in an acute care rehabilitation center, or inpatient rehab facility (IRF), are different.
 For more information, see our article on Medicare coverage of inpatient rehab facility stays.

-Medicare used to require that your condition be expected to improve, but now Medicare will pay for skilled nursing care if it's needed to maintain your condition or to slow deterioration of your condition.
+Medicare used to require that your condition be expected to improve in order for skilled nursing care to be covered, but now Medicare will pay for skilled nursing care if it's needed to maintain your condition or to slow the deterioration of your condition.

 Your stay in a skilled nursing facility must follow at least three consecutive days, not counting the day of discharge, in the hospital.
 And you must have been actually "admitted" to the hospital, not just held "under observation."

-In addition, your stay in the nursing facility must being within 30 days of being discharged from the hospital.
-If you leave the nursing facility after coverage begins, but are readmitted within 30 days, that second period in the nursing facility will also be covered by Medicare.
+In addition, your stay in the nursing facility must begin within 30 days of being discharged from the hospital.
+If you leave the nursing facility after Medicare coverage begins, but are readmitted within 30 days, that second period in the nursing facility will also be covered by Medicare.

-If you are in a nursing facility only because you are unable to feed, clothe, bathe, or move yourself, even though these restrictions are the result of your medical condition, you are not eligible for Medicare Part A coverage.
-This is because you do not require skilled nursing care as defined by Medicare rules.
-However, if you require occasional part-time nursing care, you may be eligible for home health care coverage.
+If you're in a nursing facility only because you are unable to feed, clothe, bathe, or move yourself, your stay won't be eligible for Medicare Part A coverage, even though these restrictions are the result of your medical condition.
+This is because you don't require skilled nursing care as defined by Medicare rules.
+But if you require occasional part-time nursing care, you may be eligible for home health care coverage.
 For more information, see our article on Medicare's home health coverage.

-The nursing facility care and services covered by Medicare are similar to what is covered for hospital care.
+The nursing facility care and services covered by Medicare are similar to what's covered for hospital care.
 They include: